Semi-supervised Vector-valued Learning: Improved Bounds and Algorithms: Introduction

 The rest of the paper is organized as follows.
-We define vector-valued learning and introduce some preliminaries and notations in Section \ref{sec.preliminaries}.
-In Section \ref{sec.theory}, we derive excess risk bounds for vector-valued learning in both the kernel space and linear space.
-We then compare our bounds with existing vector-valued learning generalization error bounds in Section \ref{sec.theory_comparison}.
-In Section \ref{sec.algorithm}, motivated by theoretical analysis, we present a unified learning framework, namely \texttt{LSVV}.
-We empirically analyze the performance of our proposed \texttt{LSVV} in Section \ref{sec.experiment}.
-We end in Section \ref{sec.conclusion} with conclusions.
+We begin with the related work and the improvements on our previous papers in Section \ref{sec.related_work}.
+Some preliminaries for vector-valued learning are introduced in Section \ref{sec.preliminaries}.
+Then, we derive excess risk bounds for vector-valued learning in both the kernel and linear spaces in Section \ref{sec.theory}, and compare our bounds with existing vector-valued learning bounds in Section \ref{sec.theory_comparison}.
+In Section \ref{sec.algorithm}, we present a unified learning framework for vector-valued learning.
+We empirically validate the theoretical findings and algorithm in Section \ref{sec.experiment}.
+Finally, we concluded this work in Section \ref{sec.conclusion}.